Vancouver DUI Defense Lawyers, WA

 Is your DUI lawyer near me?

-Philbrook Law Office is located in Vancouver, but we represent clients in the greater Portland area, and throughout Oregon and Washington.
+Philbrook Law is located in Vancouver, but we represent clients in the greater Portland area, and throughout Oregon and Washington.

 A drugged or drunk driving charge can quickly change your life.
 You’ll be arrested, fingerprinted, and charged with a crime.
 If you don’t seek legal help, you will likely face jail time, fines, and other penalties if your breath test is too high, or you refused a breath test.
-At Philbrook Law Office, our experienced Vancouver DUI lawyers fight aggressively to have the breath, blood, and sobriety tests excluded.
+At Philbrook Law, our experienced Vancouver DUI lawyers fight aggressively to have the breath, blood, and sobriety tests excluded.
 We work to obtain acquittals and fair plea bargains.
 We explain your right to alternative stay-at-home sentences.
 To arrange an appointment at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or fill out our contact form.
 We represent clients in the greater Portland area, and throughout Oregon and Washington.

 Related Articles